-Wegmans kindly shared a blog with us.
-You can find the original here.
+Wegmans kindly shared this blog with us.

 I have been in my “new” role at Wegmans for three years now —V.P.
 Seafood Sustainability.
 I’m so fortunate to work for a company that recognizes its responsibility to its employees, customers and the environment we all share.
 My 40 years of seafood experience at Wegmans has afforded me the opportunity to travel the world working with fishermen.
 I’ve celebrated their successes and witnessed their challenges, realizing that if we are serious about sourcing seafood for generations to come, we have to address the sustainability of wild and farm-raised products.

 When Wegmans opened its first fish department in 1974 (I was the manager!), there was no thought of sustainability.
 The east coast of the U.S. was flooded with landings of cod, haddock, scallops and more.
 All of the species were wild-caught.
 Fast forward to the early 2000s and we began to see these wild resources were not infinite.
 Farmed seafood began to enter the picture.
 It became obvious changes were needed.

 Now fast forward to today.
 Sales of farmed seafood have surpassed wild.
 Many wild fisheries have strict quotas placed on them; fishermen are limited in the quantity of fish they can legally take from the water and the areas where they are allowed to fish.

 Wegmans realized we could not undertake this sustainability journey alone.
 We partner with organizations working on shared concerns:

 - Sustainable Fisheries Partnership (SFP) provides scientific information with up-to-date, impartial, actionable information on the sustainability of fisheries and the improvements needed to become sustainable.
 SFP has guided us in the creation of Fishery Improvement Projects (FIP) which can be viewed on our website.